hartenthaler/hh_extended_family/readme.md

 If you like to translate the text fragments in this module, contact me, please!

-There are now, beside English and German translations to
+There are now, beside English and German, translations to
+* czech by @jpretired
 * dutch by @TheDutchJewel
+* ukrainian by @z-yurets
-* czech by @jpretired
+* vietnamese by @ngohuuthuan (not finished yet)

 <a name="Support"></a>